Barin Mazumder: Career

 Majumder came to Dhaka in 1957 and joined as a professor of Classical Music in Bulbul Lalitakala Academy.
 In 1963, he decided to establish a college of music with 75 taka.
 He performed classical music on Bangladesh Television since 1965.
 He had incorporated Music College into University of Dhaka and served as a Chairman of the Examination Body concerning music of Dhaka University till 1977.

 After the partition of India when most of his neighbors had to cross the border, he stayed for the love of his homeland, but the riches and wealth which were made over the generations were mostly looted and hunted by the miscreants.
 The real admirer of his talent was also nowhere to be seen as he had not had the opportunity.
 The toughness and loneliness at that time made him frustrated and depressed.

 With most of his family property long gone Mazumder had to work hard.
 He once even bought a camera and related equipment to run a photography business, but soon lost interest and left the business.
 Fighting with severe frustration and depression, Mazumder had to pass his time only with his favorite hunting.
 He was really fond of hunting, and according to his wife Ila Mazumder, his story would not be completed if it does not include a lot of things about his hunting.

 Personal life

 Mazumder was married to Ila Majumder, a classical musician.
-They Their child Modhumita Majumdar died in 1971.
-They had three sons, Partha Pratim Mojumdar, Partha Sharothi Mojumdar and Bappa Mazumder.
-The couple later adopted another son Partha Pratim Majumder.
+They lost their child Modhumita Majumdar in a war in 1971.
+They were never able to find her after she went missing.
+They had three sons, Partha Pratim Mojumdar (whom they adopted), Partha Sharothi Mojumdar and Bappa Mazumder.